poptip/twice/README.md

 ### Stweam#createSampleStream([parameters])
-Create an instance of a sample stream.
+Create an instance of a [sample stream](https://dev.twitter.com/docs/api/1.1/get/statuses/sample).
 Emits random sample of public statuses.

 ### Stweam#createFirehose([parameters])
-Create an instance of a firehose.
+Create an instance of a [firehose](https://dev.twitter.com/docs/api/1.1/get/statuses/firehose).
 Emits all public tweets.
 Requires special permission to use.

 ### Stweam#createUserStream([parameters])
-Create an instance of a user stream.
-[See here](https://dev.twitter.com/docs/api/2/get/user) for a list of parameters.
+Create an instance of a [user stream](https://dev.twitter.com/docs/api/2/get/user).

 ### UserStream#track(phrase)
 Track a phrase with this stream.
 Will reconnect stream.